 No press.

-No board.
+No speeches.

 Lucia wore a simple cream dress this time, almost severe in its quietness.
 Enzo wore charcoal, no tie.
 Vittoria wore soft gray and no diamonds at all.

-In her hands was the steel anchor.
+In her hands was the anchor.

 No longer split.

-The metal settled against his shirt.
+It settled against his shirt.

-Elena covered her mouth with both hands.
+Elena covered her mouth.

 When the priest asked for the rings, it was Leo who carried them.

-When he placed them in Lucia’s palm, his fingers shook only a little.
+His fingers shook only a little.

-Lucia looked toward it, then at Leo.
+Lucia looked at the boat, then at Leo.

 “Would you untie the rope this time?” she asked.